JoshDoody/fsn/_book_excerpts/salary-structures/how-do-you-know-your-pay-grade.md

 ---
 layout: book_page
 title: How do you know your pay grade?
-tagline: Some ways you can learn what your pay grade looks like
+subhead: Some ways you can learn what your pay grade looks like
 excerpt: Knowing your pay grade details will help you get paid what you're worth.
 context: raise
 last_modified_at: 2016-06-25